epiphanous/flink-avro-glue-registry/README.md

 # Avro-Glue Format

-> **THIS IS NOT AN OFFICIAL AWS GLUE LIBRARY**
+> NOTE: This is **NOT** an official AWS Glue Library.

 This library supports using AWS Glue Schema Registry encoded messages in Flink SQL code.

-The Avro-Glue format allows you to serialize/deserialize records via the AWS Glue's `com.amazonaws.services.schemaregistry.flink.avro.GlueSchemaRegistryAvroSchemaCoder` library.
+The Avro-Glue format allows you to serialize and deserialize records via AWS Glue's `com.amazonaws.services.schemaregistry.flink.avro.GlueSchemaRegistryAvroSchemaCoder` library.
 This can only be used in conjunction with the Apache Kafka SQL connector and Upsert Kafka SQL connector.

 ## Dependencies